DanielCavalcantih/DanielCavalcantih/README.md

 <br />
 <br />

-Hi, I'm Daniel Cavalcanti, a Front-End Developer 🚀 from Brazil!
+Hi, I'm Daniel Cavalcanti, a Full-Stack Developer 🚀 from Brazil!
 I've always been a technology fanatic, I always try to keep up to date with everything that's new in this world.
 I am currently studying at [Trybe](https://github.com/betrybe) 🚀, where I have access to the best possible programming content.

 <br />